Neural Network Approach to Portfolio Optimization with Leverage Constraints:a Case Study on High Inflation Investment: Introduction

-In terms of the modeling framework, the closest work is \citet{li2019data,ni2022optimal}, which also use a single neural network to approximate the controls under an optimal defined-contribution plan problem.
-However, the neural network models proposed in \citet{li2019data,ni2022optimal} are limited to solving long-only investment problems, in which leverage is not permitted.
-In contrast, we consider the more practical investment scenario that allows a certain amount of leveraging and shorting in the investment portfolio to mimic the investment behavior of large sovereign wealth funds.
-The leverage assumption introduces additional constraints to the optimization problem, and thus requires a new model architecture.
-Particularly, in Section \ref{sec:nn_model}, we propose the novel leverage-feasible neural network (LFNN) model that converts the leverage-constrained optimization problem into an unconstrained optimization problem. {In Section (\ref{sec:justify_LFNN}), we prove that, under benign assumptions, the solution of the unconstrained optimization problem (parameterized by the LFNN model) can approximate the optimal control arbitrarily well, which mathematically justifies the validity of the LFNN approach.}
+A significant contribution of this article is the introduction of a novel leverage-feasible neural network (LFNN) model, which converts the leverage-constrained optimization problem into an unconstrained optimization problem.
+This model enables the incorporation of the bounded leverage constraint into the portfolio optimization framework.
+Additionally, in Section \ref{sec:justify_LFNN}, we provide a mathematical proof that, under reasonable assumptions, the solution of the unconstrained optimization problem obtained using the LFNN model can approximate the optimal control of the original problem arbitrarily well.
+This mathematical justification validates the effectiveness and validity of the LFNN approach.

-In addition, compared to \citet{li2019data,ni2022optimal}, we consider the more practical cumulative tracking difference-based investment objective that evaluates the {relative performance of the active portfolio versus the benchmark portfolio throughout the investment horizon}, instead of only considering the performance at the terminal time of the investment horizon.
+In Section \ref{sec:numerical_experiments}, we present a case study on active portfolio optimization in a high-inflation regime.
+To identify historical high-inflation periods, we employ a simple filtering method.
+Subsequently, we use bootstrap resampling to generate training and testing data sets, which consist of price paths for four assets: the equal-weighted and cap-weighted stock indexes, as well as the 30-day and 10-year U.S. treasury indexes.

-In Section \ref{sec:numerical_experiments}, we discuss various numerical experiments and results.
-In Section \ref{sec:validate_NN}, we first compare the {leverage-constrained} investment strategy {computed using} the LFNN model with the clipped form of the closed-form solution on synthetic market data.
-We show that the LFNN model produces a strategy that achieves comparable performance against the closed-form solution, thus substantiating the LFNN approach.
-In Section \ref{sec:main_experiment}, we further apply the neural network model to a more realistic case with four underlying assets, which include the equal-weighted stock index, the cap-weighted stock index, the 30-day U.S. treasury bill index, and the 10-year U.S. treasury bond index.
-We conduct numerical experiments on bootstrap resampled data under the cumulative quadratic tracking shortfall (CS) objective and obtain a {leverage-constrained} strategy that outperforms the benchmark with more 2\% higher median (annualized) internal rate of return (IRR), and more than 90\% probability of achieving a higher terminal wealth.
+Using the leverage-feasible neural network (LFNN) model and the cumulative quadratic tracking shortfall (CS) objective, we derive a leverage-constrained strategy for portfolio optimization.
+Our results demonstrate that the LFNN model produces a strategy that consistently outperforms the fixed-mix benchmark.
+Specifically, the strategy achieves a median (annualized) internal rate of return (IRR) that is more than 2\% higher than the benchmark.
+Moreover, there is a probability of over 90\% that the strategy will yield a higher terminal wealth compared to the benchmark.